tdwg/website/conferences/2024/registration/index.md

 ### Substitutions

-Substitutions of delegates are allowed at any time before 17:00 JST (UTC+9), 30 August, 2024.
-Substitution of a presenting author by an alternative person (usually a co-author) is allowed up to 17:00 JST (UTC+9), 30 August, 2024.
+Substitutions of delegates are allowed at any time before 30 August, 2024 17:00 JST (UTC+9).
+Substitution of a presenting author by an alternative person (usually a co-author) is allowed up to 30 August, 2024 17:00 JST (UTC+9).

 For substitution of delegates please notify the SPNHC-TDWG Organizing Committee via email, [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).